 if all or part of the journey is between workplaces.

-The second option would be to purchase the bike personally and claim back business mileage.
-You can keep up to date with current mileage rates in our Knowledge article.
+The other option would be to purchase the bike personally and claim back business mileage at 20p per mile.

 If you use the bike under company ownership, record the purchase of the bicycle as ‘Fixed Assets > Equipment Cost’:

 Record the costs of running the bicycle as ‘Motor Expenses > Company Bicycle Running Costs’:

 If you own the bike personally, see here for how to calculate the mileage, and then record the expense in Crunch using the category ‘Motor Expenses > Mileage Allowance’: